SkoolNotes/Taproot/2020ENG201/KBxHoDEssay.md

 - p3: ship
 	- fires at a supposed enemy, which doesn't exist (doesn't matter if it exists, it's irrelevant)
+	- uses words like "lazy" to represent how the reality of it doesn't matter, only the idea

 - looser